stefandr99/Java-Technologies-Master/Laboratory_5/README.md

 - In every Controller is **injected** a repository
 - In every Repository is **injected** an EntityManager
 - In test folder is a test file where are unit tests which test my application logic

+- In **search** folder I implemented the logic for searching written exams by name as a default criteria.
+Because I created a SearchField class, the search functionality could be extended.